Whizzy-cyber/Blockchain-Developer-journey/README.md

 ## Week 2 - Day 2
 **Topic:** Contract Interactions & Composability

 **What I learned:** You can deploy a contract inside another contract and have them interact.
 Composability means building on top of existing contracts without rewriting them.

 ## Week 2 - Day 3
 **Topic:** Imports

 **What I learned:** Import statements let you bring in code from other files without copying the entire codebase.
 This is how developers build on existing contracts.

+## Week 2 - Day 4
+**Topic:** Contract Interaction & Inheritance

+**What I learned:** ABI (Application Binary Interface) is what allows contracts to interact with each other — it defines the available functions and how to call them.
+Inheritance allows a contract to take on the properties of another.
+Override lets you rewrite inherited functions.

+## Section 2 Complete ✅
+**Topics covered:** Contract interactions, composability,imports, ABI, inheritance and override.

+**Biggest lesson:** Imports eliminate the need to copy and paste code between files — one source of truth that everything pulls from.

+**Milestone:** Understood how professional developers build on top of existing contracts instead of rewriting everything from scratch.